'Twas two days before Christmas and all through my house, the computer keys were clicking. I didn't have a mouse.

 We followed Matisse's story through her mother, Jodee, who writes eloquently about life with Matisse in a journal on CaringBridge.org.

-Early in January, the community came together for a blood replenishment drive in honor of Matisse.
+Early in January, the community came together for in honor of Matisse.
 Donors told us they wanted to do "something" to help the brave little girl.

 We published many of their photos and quotes in the hopes that Matisse and her family would click on the story and see how many friends and strangers came out to support her.